Anime21Shi/delta-demo/README.md

 # delta-demo
-This is DEMO file for Git &amp; Github
+This is DEMO file for Git &amp; Github.